bunnytrack/BTE/README.md

 - Removed clientmessages when switching between players or viewing from own camera.

 ### HUD
-- Timer scaling and customizable color.
+- Customizable Timer scale, location and color.
 - Boots charges shown on HUD.
 - A Speed meter showing horizontal and vertical momentum of the player.
 - Other player's Timer, Speed, Boots and Armor shown on your HUD when F5'ing/specating.